REMOVE HOLDING "H" ZONING

 • wildlife and forest management;

-The Planning Act allows a municipal Council to add an (H) Holding Symbol as a prefix to a zone to specify the future use of lands, buildings or structures until such time as conditions for removing the “H” are met and it has been removed by by-law.
+The Planning Act allows a municipal Council to add an (H) Holding Symbol as a prefix to a zone to specify the future use of lands, buildings, or structures until conditions for removing the “H” are met and it has been removed by by-law.
 For example, a property with General Commercial (C1) may have a holding symbol prefix (H)C1.
 Until the (H) Holding Symbol is removed, commercial uses are not permitted.

 While the underlying zoning is “approved,” the (H) Holding Symbol is used to ensure that the permitted future uses are not developed prematurely or without all arrangements being finalized with the Municipality.